 Hyperbole [hahy-pur–buh-lee]: obvious and intentional exaggeration

-I chose Hyperbole because my enthusiasm for games verges on the hyperbolic.
-I fail to dip into things with moderation and games are no different.
+I chose Hyperbole as my moniker because my enthusiasm for games tends towards the extreme.
+I fail to dip into things with moderation and my efforts in design are no different.
+I love them and I go all in.

 - Interview with Go Forth and Game